antiless/cleanclip-vuepress/src/docs/privacy.md

 - Stripe processes payment and checkout information.
 - TheAffs processes affiliate attribution identifiers used to associate referrals with orders.
+- DataFast processes website analytics, conversion events, and revenue attribution identifiers.

-Neither service receives clipboard content from CleanClip.
+None of these services receives clipboard content from CleanClip.

 We handle personal information under applicable data protection laws.
 We may also share, transfer, or disclose personal information where permitted or required by applicable law, subject to the relevant legal conditions and procedures, including in the following situations: